Saigon-Style Peanut Sauce for Vietnamese Spring Rolls

 Lazy version

-• Combine all the ingredients in a saucepan and simmer over low heat until they blend together.
+• Combine all the ingredients.
 Taste and adjust the flavor according to your preference.

 • Don't forget to drizzle some Vietnamese chili oil on the sauce before serving.